Simmonsj10/Credit_Risk_Analysis/README.md

 ## Results
 Below is an analysis of all six modeling approaches based on balanced accuracy score, the precision, and the recall scores.

-From the confusion matrix results, the precision for the the bad loan applications is low, indicating a large number of false positives, which indicates an unreliable positive classification.
-The recall is also low for the bad loan applications, which is indicative of a large number of false negatives.
-The F1 score is also low (33).

 #### Naive Random Oversampling Results
 * Balanced Accuracy Score: 63.8%
 * Precision: 0.01 for high risk, which is very low and indicates a lot of unreliable false positives.
 The model produced a 1.0 for low risk groups, which is very high.